danguetta/danguetta.github.io/_pages/xlkitlearn.md

         <img src="/files/images/xlkitlearn/mac_macros.jpg" width="45%">

-     You will then be asked to grant access to three directories on your computer - to do this, click on "Select" in the window that pops up, and then click on "Grant Access".
-You should only need to do this once.
+     You will then be asked to grant access to up to three directories on your computer - to do this, click on "Select" in the window that pops up, and then click on "Grant Access".
+Once you have granted access to these three directories, you shouldn't need to do it again.

         <img src="/files/images/xlkitlearn/sandbox.png" width="100%">